joinmassive/blog/internet-without-ads/README.markdown

 implementation into a real product that every developer could include in their apps.
 That company is **Massive** and the product is the **Massive SDK**.

-The Massive SDK is a cross-platform app library, currently available for **Windows 7 and up** and **macOS 10.10 and up**, that gives users the option to pay for features, content, and services with a tiny amount of their processing power, storage, and bandwidth.
+The Massive SDK is a cross-platform app framework, currently available for **Windows 7 and up** and **macOS 10.10 and up**, that gives users the option to pay for features, content, and services with a tiny amount of their processing power, storage, and bandwidth.